-The Flux Spinner boasts a zippable divider pad, a large hinge pocket and elasticated ribbons to help secure your items inside the case.
+The Omni PC Spinner boasts a zippable divider pad, a large hinge pocket and elasticated ribbons to help secure your items inside the case.
 With a 37 litre capacity (44 when expanded), this best cabin case is roomy enough for longer trips, particularly when combined with packing cubes.

 You can choose from a number of colours, more traditional ones include white, black and navy.
-Alternatively, opt for a splash of colour and opt for Tangerine Red or Ocean Blue.
+Alternatively, opt for a splash of colour and opt for Burnt Orange or Caribbean Blue.
 Is this the best flight bag ever?
-In my opinion, yes.
-At least, it’s the best samsonite hand luggage around.
+In our opinion, yes.
+At least, it’s the best Samsonite hand luggage around.

 Tripp Holiday Case – Best Budget Cabin Luggage

 Tripp is one of the best hand luggage brands around; they certainly make some of the best carry on luggage in the UK.
-A renowned and reliable company who always produce sturdy and high-quality travel products, and the Tripp Holiday Case is no different.
-It comes in a range of different colours, from simple jet black to turquoise, flamingo, and even banana.
+It’s a renowned and reliable company that always produces sturdy and high-quality travel products and the Tripp Holiday Case is no different.
+It comes in a range of different colours, from simple jet black to turquoise, flamingo, and even watermelon.
 So, despite its plain and practical design, you can opt for a more colourful one to add some dazzle to your budget cabin luggage.

-Samsonite Spark SNG – Best Soft Carry On Suitcase
+Samsonite Pro Travel Softside – Best Soft Carry On Suitcase

-The Spark is Samsonite’s best-selling soft suitcase.
+The Pro Travel is Samsonite’s best-selling soft suitcase.
 This generation has been redesigned to provide extra volume at a lighter weight.

-The Samsonite Spark’s one of the best cabin luggage options if you want a soft-shell suitcase that is light, portable and long-lasting.
+The Samsonite Pro Travel one of the best cabin luggage options if you want a soft-shell suitcase that is light, portable and long-lasting.